django-stars/frontend-docs/docs/resources/navigationToProps.md

 navigationToProps(parseQueryParams)
 ```

-parseQueryParams function not Required.
-By default it will use  parseQueryParams from [queryParams](/frontend-docs/docs/queryParams/queryParams_about)
+parseQueryParams function is not required.
+By default it will use parseQueryParams from [queryParams](/frontend-docs/docs/queryParams/queryParams_about).

 ```javascript
 navigationToProps()(MyReactElemt)